 The province of Misiones has been paying attention to these changes.
 That is why, for the third consecutive year, the city of Posadas presents a new edition of the Women's Parliament.
-A space open to all women over the age of 18 who reside in the missionary capital .
-Parliament's objective is to consolidate democratic participation in order to achieve proposals and solutions that address genderperspectives.
-A project that promotes gender equity and parity.
+A space open to all women over the age of 18, who reside in the missionary capital .
+Parliament's objective is to consolidate democratic participation in order to achieve overcoming proposals and solutions with a gender perspective.
+A project that promotes gender equality and gender parity.

 Publication Date: 04/06/2020

 Every small action around the carnival has its explanation and history.
 In this note we tell you the...